LucasRodriguez/zeroid/README.md

 If you dont want to delegate your identity to governemnts you can build social credit.
 It doesnt mean every place will accept your score or that entities have any obligation to accept even the highest of scores, It just means that if you want to tell the government to go fuck it self then I genuinely belive you should have, at the very least, the option to do so.

+There will be some very clear delimitations on how decentralised identities are marked up or down, and they will ofcourse be more succeptible to attacks by third parties.

-⚠️ This is not a social scoring system, if you want a dystopia go hit up blackmirror.
+⚠️ This is not a social scoring system modeling whether people like you or not, they can either agree that you exists or not, if you want a dystopia go hit up blackmirror or China (where if this is the tinniest bit succesful it will get banned).
 This is just a meassure of how likely it is that you are who you claim to be based on a series of recommendations/recognitions from peers, institutions and businesses.

-There will be some very clear delimitations on how decentralised identities are marked up or down, and they will ofcourse be more succeptible to attacks by third parties.

-### How does a decentralised origination happen?
+#### How does a decentralised origination happen?

 great questions lmao.

+### W3C DID Integration

+From the inception adhering to the DID standard has been a priority, and even though we have to bend the standard adherance a little bit to keep the soveraignity of the solution in place we offer the following workarounds.

-## Reference Implementation Details
+### Reference Implementation Details

 - Proof system: PlonK
 - Verification on-chain (mainnet, FRI curve) of a PlonK proof